This macro expression represents the string read from a text file

 ).
 The Macro expression is useful also in case of a single language application, if the texts of the application are located in one (or more) file(s).

-This macro expression loads the selected text from the file accordig to its identifier and than according to the language:
+This macro expression loads from the file the selected text according to its identifier and than according to the language:

 " configurator.
-If the Web component is registered to PmaWebLang
+If the Web component is registered in the PmaWebLang

-object, then the language is choosen according to the selected Web URL address.
+object, then the language is choosen according to to the selected Web URL address.

 macro expression can be used, for example, for setting the configurators PmgString > Text > Value